How can I give my views on the proposed plans?

 Why do you say the building is ‘proposed’?

 This is because we are still in the early stages of the project.
 We have applied to the Government’s New Hospital Programme for funding to pay for the new building and in the coming weeks we will start the process of applying for permission to build it.
-We hope to get a positive outcome about the funding in Spring 2022.
+We hope to get a positive outcome about the funding soon.

 What services will be provided in the building?